ted-marozzi/alg-io/README.md

 ## Project Goals / Design
 The Goals of the project are to:

 1. __Build__ the foundations of knowledge in App Development for all team members,

 2. __Develop__ an in depth understanding of Flutter and Dart as a Coding base,

 3. __Apply__ best Git workflow practices as part of a team project environment, and

 4. __Learn__ workplace skills to be applied in occupations outside of study.

+## Workflow and Design Pattern
 Please follow this style guide. https://dart.dev/guides/language/effective-dart/style